VipraN9/Linkedin-agentic-AI-career-coach/README.md

    - Check that your `.env` file is properly configured
    - Verify Python version is 3.8 or higher

-## 📞 Support

-For support and questions:
-- Create an issue in the GitHub repository
-- Check the [LinkedIn Cookies Guide](LINKEDIN_COOKIES_GUIDE.md) for profile access issues
-- Review the example usage in the README

-## 🔮 Future Enhancements

-- **Multi-language Support**: Support for multiple languages
-- **Advanced Analytics**: More detailed profile insights
-- **Integration APIs**: Connect with job boards and learning platforms
-- **Mobile App**: Native mobile application
-- **Team Features**: Collaborative profile optimization
-- **A/B Testing**: Test different profile versions
-- **Export Features**: Export analysis reports and recommendations

----

-**Built with ❤️ for professional growth and career advancement**
+**Built with ❤️ by Vupra Nagaich for professional growth and career advancement**